shu-man/airline/README.md

       4.For Flights

      1. GET [http://localhost:8080/midTermProject/rs/airport/retrieve]()
-                       * List of all Airports in following Format
+                       * List of all Flights in following Format

                         output:
                        [